vesoft-inc/nebula-docs/docs-2.0/nebula-studio/deploy-connect/st-ug-deploy.md

    | Port | Description |
    | ---- | ---- |
    | 7001 | Web service provided by Studio |

+  - The path `/usr/lib/systemd/system` exists in the system.
+If not, create it manually.

 ### Install